Ty Law: College career

 Law had a three-year stint at the University of Michigan, where he lettered three years in a row (1992–94), earned first-team All-American honors from the Walter Camp Football Foundation as a junior, and was a two-time unanimous All-Big Ten Conference selection.
 He was on the cover of the October 3, 1994, issue of Sports Illustrated, though it was an ignominious honor; he is the defender over whom Colorado Buffaloes receiver Michael Westbrook is leaping on the famous Miracle at Michigan play.
 Following his junior year, he left Michigan to enter the 1995 NFL Draft due to financial hardship after his grandfather declared bankruptcy.

 He finished his college career with 154 tackles [120 solo, 34 assist], six interceptions, and 17 passes defended.

 Professional career

+Pre-draft

+As a junior, Law wrote of a letter to the NFL Draft Advisory Board of his interest in declaring for the 1995 NFL Draft and was told in their reply letter they projected him to be selected anywhere from the fourth to seventh round.
+He attended a pre-draft visit with the New England Patriots.
+The Patriots would have Law as their highest graded defensive back on their draft board, ahead of Bobby Taylor, who was graded ahead of Law by the majority of draft experts.

 New England Patriots

-The New England Patriots selected Law in the first round (23rd overall) of the 1995 NFL Draft.
-Law was the second cornerback drafted in 1995 after Fort Valley State's Tyrone Poole.
-Poole later joined Law on the Patriots in 2003.

 1995

+The New England Patriots selected Law in the first round (23rd overall) of the 1995 NFL draft.
+He was the second cornerback selected, following Tyrone Poole (22nd overall), and was the second of three Michigan players selected in the first round of the 1995 NFL Draft, along with Tyrone Wheatley (17th overall) and Trezelle Jenkins (31st overall).

 On July 20, 1995, the New England Patriots signed Law to a five-year, $5.50 million contract.
-Throughout training camp, Law competed to be a starting cornerback against Maurice Hurst.
-Head coach Bill Parcells named Law the third cornerback on the Patriots’ depth chart, behind Ricky Reynolds and Hurst.
+Throughout training camp, Law competed against Maurice Hurst for the role as the No. 2 starting cornerback.
+Head coach Bill Parcells named Law a backup and listed him as the third cornerback on the depth chart to begin the season, behind starters Ricky Reynolds and Maurice Hurst.